Rawknee-69/AllOut/replit.md

-# All Out - AI-Powered Study Platform
+# Ascend - AI-Powered Study Platform

 ## Overview

-All Out is an AI-powered study platform designed to transform students' study materials (e.g., PDFs) into interactive learning content.
+Ascend is an AI-powered study platform designed to transform students' study materials (e.g., PDFs) into interactive learning content.
 Key features include AI-generated flashcards, quizzes, mind maps, summaries, and audio/video explanations.
 The platform also incorporates gamification elements like leaderboards and streak tracking, alongside productivity tools such as a Pomodoro timer, to-do lists, and a concentration mode.
 A core ambition is to foster collaborative learning through real-time shared study sessions.

 ## User Preferences